uwetom/animation_worksheets/basic_walk_cycle.md

 ### Copy keyframes

-We now want to create middle contact pose, with the opposite leg forward
+We now want to create a middle contact pose, with the opposite leg forward.

 ![](images/contact2.png)